Long-Run Event Studies

 Skewness in BHAR Returns

 Compounded returns are bounded below at -100% but unbounded above.
 Over long horizons, this produces a severe right skew in the BHAR distribution.
-Standard t-tests, which assume symmetry, perform poorly.
+According to Barber and Lyon (1997), the skewness coefficient of 36-month BHARs typically exceeds 1.5, making standard t-tests unreliable with actual rejection rates of 10-15% at a nominal 5% significance level.
 Solutions include using the skewness-adjusted t-test of Lyon, Barber, and Tsai (1999) or bootstrapped p-values.

 Cross-Correlation